 Sprouting seeds need a lot of oxygen.
 With the help of hydrogen peroxide, you can supply extra oxygen to the seeds you’re hoping to sprout.

-Simply soak the seeds for 30 minutes in 3 percent hydrogen peroxide mixed with water.
+Simply soak the seeds or young seedlings for 30 minutes in 3 percent hydrogen peroxide mixed with 2 cups of water.
 Don’t forget to rinse them before planting.

-Alternatively, you can also mix hydrogen peroxide into the soil before sowing seeds.
+Alternatively, you can also mix hydrogen peroxide for gardening into the soil or potting mix before sowing seeds.

 It Can Keep Garden Tools Bacteria-Free